Do you want to be the one whose presentation stands out and gets the interest of your client?

 Try: Engage with your audience and make your presentation personal.
 Make eye contact with individuals and be sure to include the whole audience, not just the key decision-makers.
-Use your delivery skills (voice, body language) to bring meaning to your message, to emphasise key points and to lead the audience’s interpretation of the information.
+Use your delivery skills (voice, body language) to bring meaning to your message, emphasize key points, and lead the audience’s interpretation of the information.

-If your presentation will only be read, you need to work hard with the structure, language and visuals to engage your reader.
+If your presentation is only read, you need to work hard with the structure, language, and visuals to engage your reader.

 Make sure your presentation is visually appealing and leads the reader along your desired path.
 The technique of putting the key message for each slide in the header is a good way of focusing the reader’s attention.